History Department (HIS)

 Survey of the United States

 This course examines United States history from the period of the revolution to the present.
 It focuses on the development and reform of American politics, the evolution of American society and culture, and the place of the United States in the world.
+Students may not take HIS 210 if they've received credit for AP US History.
 Offered Annually.

 HIS 220 Cr.3